xrdocs/asr9k/_tutorials/2023-04-24-asr9k-inline-map-t-border-relay-configuration-and-troubleshooting.md

   2701:d01:3344:4517:: = 2701:d01:3344:4517:**0**::/64  VS 2701:D01:3344:**0**::/64

--However this is an Umbrella counter which will show up for other reasons as well.
+--However this is an Umbrella counter which will show up for other reasons as well.
 In case of unidentified problem folloiwng TECHs will be required for analysis:

 		show tech services cgn
 		show tech pbr

-{:start="4"}
-4. Additionaly it is helpful to capture and examine the packet hitting the corresponding counter.
+-Additionaly it is helpful to capture and examine the packet hitting the corresponding counter.
 In the LAB environment it can be collected using the "monitor np counter" tool:

 _**NOTE**: This tool will have to reset the NPU upon the traffic collection completion which can cause ~150msec of traffic loss on this NPU thus its recommended to use it only in the LAB environemnt or during the Maintenance Window._